A sculptural installation featuring a giant balloon, light and some amount of pressure by visual artist Julien Scheffer.

 Applying for 2026 & Beyond

-The Lightbox is fully booked until August 2025.
+The Lightbox is fully booked until the end of March 2026.

-If you would like to be notified when applications open for 2026 or dates become available due to a cancellation, please sign up to our alert list.
+If you would like to be notified when applications open for 2026 (April onwards) or when dates become available due to a cancellation, please sign up to our alert list.

 A painterly surface with the echoing motif of the bottle.